Skip to content

 It is sometimes helpful to synchronize data between an existing back-end system and a Cache Database.
 The generated OData service acts as an intermediary between client applications and the back-end system, and uses the cache database to add capabilities that might not be provided by the back-end system, such as OData change tracking.

 A cache database is particularly useful for the support of occasionally-connected mobile client applications.
 Data from the back-end system is periodically synchronized (pulled or pushed) into the cache database, from where it can be downloaded by client applications.
 Subsequently, client applications can use OData delta links to efficiently download only changed data.
-Data changes can later be uploaded to the back-end system via the generated OData service, which treats the cache database as a write-through cache.
+Data changes can later be uploaded to the back-end system via the generated OData service, which treats the cache database as a write-through cache (but note that changes are only applied to the cache after being successfully applied to the back-end system).

 Change Tracking